flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - https://x.com/kyutai_labs/status/1808883086173569222
   - #AZS on the US trending towards maximum craziness
       - Things have been crazy for a while to the extent that someone shooting Trump didn't raise the bar that much
+      - On trying to, and failing, to keep up -- like in the early days of the Trump administration

 ## [[2024-07-10]]
 - Attending: [[Peter Kaminski]] [[Flancian]]